-The Apprenticeship Program places students from grades 7–8 at a local business or nonprofit in order for them to gain skills through real-life work experience.
+The Apprenticeship Program places our older students at a local business or nonprofit in order for them to gain skills through real-life work experience.
 Students spend one afternoon per week serving as an apprentice.
 Students are guided each step of the way to ensure a positive experience or both the apprentice and the employer.
 Our students have worked in retail stores and restaurants in Hampden and Remington, for community advocacy organizations, animal rescue shelters, childcare centers, and more.

 What are the school hours?